lostplusfound/SnakeSense-app/README.md

 ## ⚠️ Disclaimer

 This app is intended for educational and experimental use only.
-The ML model is not 100% accurate, and snake identification can be critical for safety. **Always seek professional medical help if bitten or uncertain about a snake’s danger.**
+The ML model, like any AI model, is not 100% accurate. **Always seek professional medical help if bitten by a snake or uncertain about a snake’s danger.**

 ---

 ## 📄 License

 Licensed under the MIT License.
 See the `LICENSE` file for details.

----